Skip to content

 We’re committed to addressing the challenges and inequalities that impact women and gender-diverse people at the intersection.

-We centre support for women, non-binary, and gender-diverse individuals over the age of 18 from communities across Canada that have been historically marginalized, underserved, or denied equity.
-We prioritize individuals who self-identify as:
+We centre women, non-binary, and gender-diverse people (18+) from communities across Canada that have been historically marginalized, underserved, or denied equity— prioritizing individuals who self-identify as:

 • Indigenous, Black, racialized, Women of Colour